White Night riots: Political history

-Assassinations
+Assassination of Harvey Milk

 Dissatisfied with city politics, and in financial difficulty due to his failing restaurant business and low annual salary of $9,600, former police officer and Supervisor Dan White resigned from the San Francisco Board of Supervisors on November 10, 1978.
 However, after a meeting with the Police Officers' association and the Board of Realtors, White announced that he wanted his seat back.
 Liberal Supervisors saw this as an opportunity to end the 6-5 split on the Board that blocked progressive initiatives they wanted to introduce.
 After intense lobbying by Supervisors Milk and Silver, as well as State Assemblyman Willie Brown, Moscone announced on November 26, 1978, that he would not be reappointing Dan White to the seat he had vacated.

 The next morning White went to City Hall armed with his police .38 Smith & Wesson revolver and 10 extra cartridges in his coat pocket.
 To avoid the metal detector he entered the building through a basement window, and proceeded to the office of Mayor George Moscone.
 Following a brief argument, White shot the Mayor in the shoulder and chest, and then twice in the head.
 White then walked to his former office, reloading his gun, and asked Milk to join him.
 White then shot Milk in the wrist, shoulder and chest, and then twice in the head.
 Supervisor Dianne Feinstein heard the gunshots and called the police, who found Milk on his stomach, bleeding out from his head wounds.